 Flowers connect us with what is most essential and most human in us.
-Our VITALITY.
-Our CONNECTEDNESS.
+Our vitality.
+Our connectedness.

 They can communicate what we don't have the right words for; what the poetry can’t quite get at; what you really feel when you tell someone you are sorry for their loss, that you are over the moon in love, that you have so many feelings, but you just can’t quite figure out what to call them.

 His long-term vision pulls everything on the farm into order.
 He is the farm's anchor.

 He is also a true grower.
 Having studied horticulture at Montana State and managed field operations for a large native plant nursery, he has an intuitive sense for what plants need and an agile understanding of mechanics and farm systems.

-From the moment he left a pint of homegrown peaches on the hood of my blue 2WD 1991 Chevy S10, I started falling and falling hard.
-I have a bit of a sweet tooth.
+From the moment he left a pint of homegrown peaches on the hood of my blue ‘92 Chevy S10, I started falling and falling hard.

-The flower farm was his DREAM.
-He had been dreaming it for 20 years when I finally came along with my stubborn CAN-DO ATTITUDE and wild approach to projects.
+The flower farm was his dream.
+He had been dreaming it for 20 years when I finally came along with my stubborn can-do attitude and wild approach to projects.

-I pulled all the onions and watered the weeds so the Zinnias at the end of each row would pull through the summer drought.
+I pulled all the onions in August and watered the remaining weeds so the Zinnias at the end of each row would pull through the summer drought.
 The Phacelia grew in a frenzy and so did the bees.

-The flowers don’t make me rich, but they make up for the lack of monetary gain in fulfillment.
+The flowers don’t make us rich, but they make up for the lack of monetary gain in fulfillment.
 It’s like living life with the macro lens and the landscape lens on FULL TIME.